yurivict/Halide/README_cmake.md

 ### Getting CMake

-Getting a recent version of CMake couldn't be easier, and there are multiple good options on any system to
+Getting a recent version of CMake couldn't be easier, and there are multiple good options on any system to do so.

 #### Cross-Platform